 • Beer: means any liquid capable of being used for beverage purposes made by the fermentation of an infusion in potable water of barley, malt, and hops, with or without unmalted grains or decorticated and degerminated grains or made by the fermentation of or by distillation of the fermented products of fruit, fruit extracts, or other agricultural products, containing more than one-half of one percent of alcohol by volume but not more than six and twenty-five hundredths percent of alcohol by volume.
 See Iowa Code 123.3

-• Division: means the alcoholic beverages division of the department of commerce established by this chapter.
+• Department: means the department of revenue.
 See Iowa Code 123.3

 • following: when used by way of reference to a chapter or other part of a statute mean the next preceding or next following chapter or other part.
 See Iowa Code 4.1

-• license: means an express written authorization issued by the division for the manufacture or sale, or both, of alcoholic liquor, wine, or beer.
+• license: means an express written authorization issued by the department for the manufacture or sale, or both, of alcoholic liquor, wine, or beer.
 See Iowa Code 123.3

 • Markup: The process by which congressional committees and subcommittees debate, amend, and rewrite proposed legislation.